Hugius/FabiEngine3D/doc/MODEL_EDITOR.md

 - All models will be saved in `~\projects\<your_project>\data\model.fe3d`.
 - You can create/edit/delete models.
-- Every created model can be placed in a scene.
+- Every created model can be placed in a world.
 - A model cannot exist without having a mesh.
 - The new model name cannot contain the '@' character, because is it reserved by the engine.